bysoft/phonegap-demos/README.md

 phonegap-demos
 ==============

-The house that demo apps built
+The house for demo applications built with PhoneGap